DAY HABILITATION WITHOUT WALLS

 Service provided in the Bronx and Westchester counties

 Respite services provide temporary relief from the demands of caregiving, which helps reduce overall family stress.
 This often enables families to better meet the needs of their loved one.

 Respite is an “indirect” service that provides relief to individuals who are responsible for the primary care and support of an individual with a developmental disability.
-When a family member, Family Care provider or live-in/house-parent staff person has to deal with such things as illness, emergency, and caregiver or staff vacation, respite services can ensure that their loved one’s needs are met.

 Employment services help individuals earn pay, increase their independence, gain self-confidence and develop relationships in their community.